-- 1. Saturn is the second most massive planet and it has a lower density than Jupiter and water. - 2.
-It also rotates rapidly, almost as rapidly as Jupiter, and so it is oblate (flattened). - 3.
-It radiates nearly twice as much heat as it receives from the Sun.
+1. Saturn is the second most massive planet and it has a lower density than Jupiter.

+2. It also rotates rapidly, almost as rapidly as Jupiter, and so it is oblate (flattened).

+3. It radiates nearly twice as much heat as it receives from the Sun.
 What is the source of heat for this planet?
+(Page 314)

-(Page 519) - 4.
-Saturn also has a magnetic field.
-But it is weaker than that of Jupiter. - 5.
-Why are the clouds of Saturn less distinct than those of Jupiter.
-(Methane crystal haze) - 6.
-What is the name of the spacecraft orbiting Saturn?
-What was the name of the Titan lander? - 7.
-Read about the discovery that the rings are actually particles and not solid.
+4. Saturn also has a magnetic field.
+But it is weaker than that of Jupiter.

+5. Why are the clouds of Saturn less distinct than those of Jupiter?
+(Methane haze)

+6. What is the name of the spacecraft orbiting Saturn?
+What was the name of the Titan lander?
+(Cassini and Huygens)

+7. Read about the discovery that the rings are actually particles and not solid.
 The pictures from the various spacecraft flybys revolutionized our understanding.
 For example, the Spokes seen in Voyager images.
 The breaking up of the rings into many smaller narrower rings.
 The Shepherd satellites associated with the F ring.
+(Pages 320-321)

-(Pages 528-529) - 8.
-Saturn has a lot of moons.
-Some are more important and interesting than others. - 9.
-Titan is definitely known to have an atmosphere and the existence of this atmosphere has been known for sometime. - 10.
-What are some of the organic compounds detected in the atmosphere of Titan?
-(Table 23-3) - 11.
-Titan probably has a rocky core but the rest is very icy.
+8. Saturn has a lot of moons.
+Some are more important and interesting than others.
+(Figure 14-17)

+9. Titan is definitely known to have an atmosphere and the existence of this atmosphere has been known for sometime.

+10. What are some of the organic compounds detected in the atmosphere of Titan?
+(Hydrocarbons -> table shown in class)

+11. Titan probably has a rocky core but the rest is very icy.
 It is larger than Mercury.
-There are lots of unanswered questions. - 12.
-The Huygens lander probed the atmosphere and surface of Titan. - 13.
-Read about the smaller moons. - 14.
-Parts of the surface of Enceladus resemble the surface of Ganymede: cracks and new surface plus regions that are heavily cratered.
-Plus gas is being ejected right now. - 15.
+There are lots of unanswered questions.

+12. The Huygens lander probed the atmosphere and surface of Titan.
+Figure 14-16.

+13. Read about the smaller moons.

+14. Parts of the surface of Enceladus resemble the surface of Europa: cracks and new surface plus regions that are heavily cratered.
+Plus gas is being ejected right now.
+Cassini just flew through the jets of gas being ejected to determine their composition (Nov 2015) 15.
 How do we determine the relative ages of the moon's surfaces?
 (Number of craters)